TheJuanAndOnly99/fluxnova-docs-manual/content/reference/cmmn11/markers/repetition-rule.md

 {{< img src="../img/repetition-on-completion/state-4.png" >}}
 8. From now on, no more repetitions of *A* can occur.

-The transition in which the repetition rule is evaluated can be changed by a Flowave extension attribute named `camunda:repeatOnStandardEvent`.
+The transition in which the repetition rule is evaluated can be changed by a Fluxnova extension attribute named `camunda:repeatOnStandardEvent`.
 For a task it looks as follows:

 ```xml
 <definitions>